 Acta Sanctorum is a nonprofit, internationally oriented, Christian organization founded in Chicago on the occasion of the 20th anniversary of the Velvet Revolution in Czechoslovakia.
 Since its inception in 2009, the organization has been shaped by the idea that freedom and responsibility must never be separated.
 The meaning of its Latin name (“Acts of the Saints”) reflects our fundamental purpose and the conviction that Christians have been entrusted with the mandate to better the world through words and deeds of love and justice.

-The organization is devoted to transforming the present world into one which is more free, peaceful and just by promoting a greater degree of individual, social and political responsibility in Slovakia and other post-communist Central and Eastern European countries with the vision of contributing to construction and preservation of vibrant civil society which is indispensable to a functioning and stable democracy.
+The organization is devoted to transforming the present world into one which is more free, peaceful and just by promoting a greater degree of individual, social and political responsibility in Slovakia and other post-communist Central and Eastern European countries with the vision of contributing to construction and preservation of a good society.

 Inform about the particular challenges present in post-communist countries, inspire by personal example, and provide concerned individuals and organizations with an opportunity to engage in transforming these places to become more free, peaceful, and just.